 If your government assistance enables you to acquire capital property, it should not increase your net income.
 However, for depreciable property, you would reduce the capital cost of the property by the amount of the assistance received.
 For other capital property, you would reduce the adjusted cost base accordingly.

-The subsidy covers employer charges including the Canada Pension Plan (CPP), Employment Insurance (EI) and vacation pay.
+For ImpAct Internships, MERCs costs are not covered.
+For our other internship programs, the subsidy covers employer charges including the Canada Pension Plan (CPP), Employment Insurance (EI) and vacation pay.
 Employers may choose to pay out the 4% in lieu of vacation or to offer vacation within the contract.

 Should employers wish to provide paid vacation days, they will need to ensure that the intern still completes the minimum length of the internship.
-Please note that the Clean Tech Internships and the Natural Resources Internships need to be a minimum of 26 weeks.